emberjs/rfcs/text/0000-cli-guides.md

 While the project is in development, it will be worked on as a separate site, and the main site, [https://ember-cli.com](https://ember-cli.com) will remain in place.

 Legacy links should be maintained because deprecating the links would cause SEO problems.
-The options include:
-- Leaving the old guides as-is, with deprecation banners
-- Finding a way to replicate the URL structure of the current guides site within the new site, and linking to deprecated content as needed.

-For SEO reasons, the second option is preferred.
+Consensus seems to be that the best option is to create individualized redirects from pages within [https://ember-cli.com](https://ember-cli.com) to the new site.

 Upon reaching feature parity, [https://ember-cli.com](https://ember-cli.com) will redirect to the new site.
 Ultimately, content will be hosted at [https://cli.emberjs.com/](https://cli.emberjs.com/).
 This improves the SEO of our emberjs domain.